Officers and Affiliations

 The club instructors and co-directors are

-Benerson Little and Mike Greene.
+Benerson Little, Mike Greene, and Rob Parks.
 Beginning class instruction and most

 individual lessons are provided by Benerson Little.
 Ben has been fencing for